ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch4-falling-squares.md

 ### Initialize random number generator

-We'll use a random number generator to determine when new squares should appear on the screen, how big they should be and the speed they will move.
+We'll use a random number generator to determine when new squares should appear on the screen, how big they should be and how fast they will move.
 Therefore, we need to seed the random generator so that it doesn't produce the same random numbers every time.
 This is done at the beginning of the `main` function using the `rand::srand()` method, to which we pass the current time